propelorm/Propel/reference/runtime-configuration.markdown

 | ident     |propel             |The identifier tag for the log.
 | level     |7 (PEAR_LOG_DEBUG) |The logging level.

 This log configuring API is designed to provide a simple way to get log output from Propel; however, if your application already has a logging mechanism, we recommend instead that you use your existing logger (writing a simple log adapter, if you are using an unsupported logger).
-See the [Logging Logging documentation](../documentation/08-logging) for more info.
+See the [Logging documentation](../documentation/08-logging) for more info.

 ### `<datasources>` ###